Date 02 Dec 2025

 In a recent review of studies, researchers suggest that the level of conscious awareness in lucid dreams could be harnessed for therapeutic potential.

-In particular, the review found that they may have clinical potential for nightmare disorder, which causes symptoms such as depression and insomnia, and increases risk of suicide.
+In particular, the review found that they may have clinical potential for nightmare disorder2, which causes symptoms such as depression and insomnia, and increases risk of suicide.

-The authors suggest that lucid dreams may help nightmare disorder as, depending on the level of control a dreamer has when they are lucid, they may be able to alter distressing content in their dreams.
+The authors suggest that lucid dreams may help nightmare disorder as, depending on the level of control a dreamer has when they are lucid, they may be able to alter distressing content in their dreams rather than simply waking up.

 During a lucid dream, an individual can access effective methods for processing trauma and grief, overcoming phobias, and even forming new patterns for healthier behavior.